londoncryptoday/2020/README.md

 ## When?

-Friday, April 3rd, 2020, starting at 10:00am.
+~~Friday, April 3rd, 2020, starting at 10:00am.~~

+Fall 2020, exact date tbd.

 ## Sounds great, I'm in!

-Awesome!
-Please [register](https://docs.google.com/forms/d/e/1FAIpQLSeLJf96tNmdgRXdm3h4VXmgphX_iPFjyv1aVgRpuLuYMSRt6A/viewform) so that we know you're coming.
+Registration will re-open once the new date has been decided.

 ## Speakers